-Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - We are particularly interested in the adaptive process of incomplete LU factorization using dropping and pivoting. - Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - We are particularly interested in the adaptive process of incomplete LU factorization using dropping and pivoting. - It is important to monitor the condition number of the submatrices that are computed progressively in the incomplete factorization process: - Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - We are particularly interested in the adaptive process of incomplete LU factorization using dropping and pivoting. - It is important to monitor the condition number of the submatrices that are computed progressively in the incomplete factorization process: - If A is incompletely factorized as $A \approx LU$, then the preconditioned matrix is, e.g.
+Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers.

+- Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - In this talk we are interested in the adaptive process of incomplete LU factorization using dropping and pivoting.

+- Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - In this talk we are interested in the adaptive process of incomplete LU factorization using dropping and pivoting. - It is important to monitor the condition number of the submatrices that are computed progressively in the incomplete factorization process:

+- Applications involving adaptive computational processes include: adaptive filters, recursive least-squares, ACE for multilevel PDE solvers. - In this talk we are interested in the adaptive process of incomplete LU factorization using dropping and pivoting. - It is important to monitor the condition number of the submatrices that are computed progressively in the incomplete factorization process: - ullet If A is incompletely factorized as then the preconditioned matrix is, e.g.